Suffolk Coast Forum

 To view the latest information about what is going on along Suffolk’s coast and estuaries, please see the updates provided for the Suffolk Coast Forum minutes.
 For a wider perspective of the East Anglian coast, see the Coastal Partnership East newsletters.

-All the SMPs have now be updated and can be found here.
+Shoreline Maangement Plans for all of the Suffolk coast have been updated and can be found here.
 The lead authorities are now undertaking reviews of the SMP policies, in particular at Corton, Slaughden and Bawdsey.
+The SMP Client Steering Group is working alongside partners in the Slaughden Review and a presentation is available here.
 Any proposals for change will be reported to the Suffolk Coast Forum and the public will be widely consulted before any decisions are made.

 'Sandscaping or shingle engine' The Crown Estate, working with various research bodies and consultants are exploring the possibilities for innovative coastal management in the forms of a 'sand or shingle engine'.
 This presentation outlines the concept and some of the relevant background and this presentation was recently shown to the Suffolk Coast Forum, indicating that the shingle engine is likely to be technically effective off Aldeburgh.
 Details are contained in this report.

-In the 2014 Autumn Statement the Chancellor announced that private business contributions to flood and coastal management projects will qualify for tax relief.
+Private business contributions to flood and coastal management projects can qualify for tax relief.
 Guidance regarding this tax relief is available here.
 The aim is to encourage more business contributions to our projects.
 This has largely been secured as a result of lobbying by the Local Government Association's Coastal Group.

 The Forum's role